tofsjonas/react-bootstrap-hooks-alert/README.md

 My thanks go out to [Prateek Surana](https://prateeksurana.me/blog/react-library-with-typescript/), whose method I used to build the package.

 Many thanks to [React Bootstrap](https://react-bootstrap.github.io/) and [Bootstrap](https://getbootstrap.com/) also, of course.

+## Why was the package created?

+I couldn't find anything that did quite what I wanted. 🤷‍♂️

+When I was done, it felt like it could be a package, and I've never built an npm package before!

+## What problem does the package solve?

+Not so much a problem, just a way to have pretty Notifications/Alerts.

+## How does the package solve the problem?

+Wonderfully!

 ## Instructions for contributors